 - High school transcripts: Submit your official high school transcripts (marks sheets, exam results, certificates).
 Photocopied transcripts are acceptable as long as they bear an original signature or certification from a school official.
 Transcripts must be in English and include proof of graduation or completion.

-- English language proficiency – You must take the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) if English is not your native or first language.
+- English language proficiency: You must take the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) if English is not your native or first language.
 We also accept the Duolingo English Test!
-MCC requires a minimum score of 55 on internet-based TOEFL, or 5.5 band score on IELTS, or a minimum score of 80 on Duolingo to be considered for admission.
+MCC requires a minimum score of 55 on internet-based TOEFL, 5.5 band score on IELTS, or a minimum score of 80 on Duolingo to be considered for admission.
 To have your TOEFL test score sent to MCC, use school code 2429.

 - Financial documentation: Submit official bank statements showing availability of sufficient funds to pay for at least one year of study AND if supported by a sponsor, a completed SUNY International Student Financial Statement signed and stamped by your sponsor's bank and sponsor.
 The proof of financial support is required of all F-1 applicants seeking a Certificate of Visa Eligibility (Form I-20).
 The statements should be current, official and written in English.

-- Photo identification – Provide a copy of an official government-issued form of identification, such as a passport.
+- Photo identification – Provide a copy of the ID page of your passport.

 - College transcripts (if applicable): Submit official transcripts of all post-secondary coursework.
 If you wish to transfer foreign college credit to MCC, you must use a credential evaluation service such as World Education Services (WES).